 Personal Finance & Banking

 Getting your finances in order once you arrive in Canada is an important step you cannot overlook.
 You can open a bank account at any local bank or credit union.
-Most banks offer programs specifically for immigrants to open a bank account, get a credit card, a line of credit, and even qualify for a mortgage.
+Most banks offer special programs for immigrants to open a bank account, get a credit card, or line of credit, and even qualify for a mortgage.

 Get more banking tips for newcomers: